 |Foundations of Cryptography||Information Theory|

 |Text Mining||Data Visualization|

 |Neural Networks and Deep Learning||Spectral Graph Analysis and Data Science Applications|

 MATH AS A SECOND LANGUAGE (MSL)

-Konstantin Mertsalov is European Director of Development at Rational Enterprise, a globally leading software development company specialising in enterprise information management.
+Konstantin Mertsalov is European Director of Development at Rational Enterprise, a globally leading software development company specializing in enterprise information management.

-Originally from Russia, he moved to New York in 1998 to study Computer Science and Applied Mathematics, and continued his academic career with a Rensselaer Polytechnic Institute PhD on large dynamic social networks.
-He's an expert on machine learning, information diffusion in social network, semantic web search, unstructured data, big data and data analytics in general.
-He developed U Rank, a search engine that allows people to organise, edit and annotate search results as well as share information.
-Konstantin aims to lead the Harbour.Space Data Science programme with unbridled enthusiasm about the relatively new field, and he’s determined to use his industry knowledge to share, teach and create for the future with his students.
+Originally from Russia, he moved to New York in 1998 to study Computer Science and Applied Mathematics, and continued his academic career with a Rensselaer Polytechnic Institute Ph.D. on large dynamic social networks.
+He's an expert on machine learning, information diffusion in social network, semantic web search, unstructured data, big data, and data analytics in general.
+He developed U Rank, a search engine that allows people to organize, edit and annotate search results as well as share information.
+Konstantin aims to lead the Harbour.Space Data Science program with unbridled enthusiasm about the relatively new field, and he’s determined to use his industry knowledge to share, teach and create for the future with his students.